Oklahoma State vs. West Virginia NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Oklahoma State and its opponents have combined to put up more than 49 points in four of seven games this season.
+- Oklahoma State has combined with its opponents to put up more than 49 points in four of seven games this season.

-- In 50% of West Virginia's games this season (4/8), the teams combined to score more than Saturday's total of 49.
+- West Virginia's games have gone over 49 points in four of eight chances this season.

-- The two teams combine to average 59 points per game, 10 more than the total in this contest.
+- The two teams combine to average 59 points per game, 10.0 more than the over/under in this contest.

-- The 40.9 combined points per game that these two squads have allowed this season are 8.1 fewer than the 49 total in this contest.
+- The 40.9 combined points per game that these two squads have allowed this season are 8.1 fewer than the 49 over/under in this contest.

-- The Cowboys and their opponents have scored an average of 52.3 points per game in 2021, 3.3 more than Saturday's total.
+- Cowboys games this season feature an average total of 52.3 points, a number 3.3 points higher than Saturday's over/under.

-- In 2021, games involving the Mountaineers have averaged a total of 53.1 points, 4.1 more than the set total in this contest.
+- The 53.1 PPG average total in Mountaineers games this season is 4.1 points more than this game's over/under.

 Oklahoma State Stats and Trends

-- Oklahoma State is 4-1 against the spread and 6-0 overall in games when it puts up more than 22.9 points.
+- Oklahoma State is 4-1 against the spread and 6-0 overall this season when the team notches more than 22.9 points.

-- In games that Oklahoma State picks up over 365.1 yards, the team is 4-0 against the spread and 5-0 overall.
+- Oklahoma State is 4-0 against the spread and 5-0 overall when the team churns out over 365.1 yards.

-- The Cowboys have turned the ball over nine times this season, one more turnover than the Mountaineers have forced (8).
+- This year, the Cowboys have turned the ball over nine times, one more than the Mountaineers' takeaways (8).

 - Find the latest spread and moneyline odds for Oklahoma State at SISportsbook.